-This heavy lead sculpture of a rooster was produced in France in the early 1900’s.
+This heavy lead sculpture of a rooster with a whitewashed finish was produced in France in the early 1900’s.
 Our proud rooster can be seen strutting across a rocky foundation.
 The ground is covered with a fruited flower and two bound sheaves of wheat.
 The rooster’s mouth is open as if captured in the middle of crowing.

 The crowing rooster has been a national emblem of France since the late 18th century.
 This sculpture is probably a closer representation of Wallonia.
 Wallonia is a predominately French-speaking region of southern Belgium, along the France border.
 Both the flag and the coat of arms of Wallonia feature a crowing rooster with one raised foot, as seen in our sculpture.